canonical/ubuntu-pro-client/docs/explanations/deprecation_policy.rst

 return an error code and message describing what to do instead of using the removed feature.

-This “per-release removal” will be implemented with simple checks in the python, e.g. “if is_before(current_release, “24.10”): feature else: error”.

-Features will only be per-release-removed once a better replacement is available on all supported Ubuntu releases via SRU.
+Features will only be per-release-removed once a better replacement is available on all supported Ubuntu releases via [Stable Release Update (SRU)](https://wiki.ubuntu.com/StableReleaseUpdates).
 The soonest allowed per-release-removal is the next new interim release after the replacement is SRU'd to all Ubuntu releases.
 Note that this is the soonest allowed.
 Adding additional releases that still support the feature can make it easier for